 How to Make a Chore Chart for Kids

 Create or download a chore chart for kids printable.
 You can get your own copy of this free 4-page chore chart by signing up for our free weekly newsletter.
-You’ll additionally gain immediate access to the Organized 31 VIP Resource Library 125+ printable and other resources.

 You can use regular printer paper or thicker card stock paper so it holds up better.
 You can also laminate the chore chart so that it’s reusable.

 Expert Tips for Printables